 JS: This grant is exciting because it’s focused on plant-based foods.
 One of the biggest challenges in research is that consumers are driving this desire to be more focused around sustainability.
 This project is aimed at the most commonly eaten foods and trying to understand what makes meat products so interesting.
 What is in the structure of meat that leads to a different sensory presence and why are we attracted to it?
 We want to keep a similar eating experience but with alternative proteins.

-IB: This is a three-year research project, where do you hope to be by the end of it?
+MT: This is a three-year research project, where do you hope to be by the end of it?

 JS: I expect that the knowledge and insights we generate will be used by Motif to make better plant-based foods.
 We will generate new knowledge that’s not been previously available and expanding that knowledge base into the sector is really important.
 We also want to train the next generation to think creatively and make a step change for companies in the food sector.